vsfedorenko/gradle-require-docker-plugin/README.md

 [![license](https://img.shields.io/github/license/meiblorn/gradle-require-docker-plugin.svg)](LICENSE)
 [![Semantic Release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

+> I am looking for help me to develop this plugin.
+> I have a lot of ideas, but I don't have enough time to implement them all.
+> If you are interested, feel free to open an issue to discuss the details.
+> Also, I will be happy to add you to the list of contributors.
+> Thank you!

+Integrate docker containers into your workflow.
-This plugin allows you to require Docker containers to be running before executing a Gradle task.
+**Require** Docker containers to be **running before** executing a Gradle task and **shutdown after**.

-For example, you can **require a Postgres container to be running before** executing a **Flyway migration and a JOOQ code generation** or **integration tests** tasks.
+With this plugin, you can **require a Postgres container to be running before** executing a **Flyway migration and a JOOQ code generation** or **integration tests** tasks.
 Plugin also maintains containers lifecycle, so you **don't need to worry about stopping and removing containers after**.